 Lapétra Bowman, Ph.D.

-- Advising Coordinator , Academic Affairs
+- Director of Academic Advising , Office of Academic Advising

 Lapétra Bowman, Ph.D. develops strategic initiatives to promote student success and student retention within the Academic Affairs unit.
-As Advising Coordinator, she oversees the daily functions of the Academic Advising Center and professional advising staff responsible for FY through major declaration academic advising.
+As Advising Coordinator, she oversees the daily functions of the Office of Academic Advising and professional advising staff responsible for FY through major declaration academic advising.
 Additionally, she supports faculty advisors by developing advising resources, degree checklists, and advising workshops, along with other professional development opportunities.

 Originally from Nancy, France, Lapétra Bowman, Ph.D. and her grandmother moved to the U.S. in the summer of 1985.
 She subsequently attended the University of Texas at San Antonio where she completed her Bachelor’s Degree in English (1997), her Master’s Degree in English (2000), and her Doctorate in English (with a focus in comparative literature by women) (2010), all the while being the primary caretaker to her beloved grandmother for well over twenty-two years.